borbware/unity-basics-course/Week1.md

 ## About this course

-- We will make video games with Unity
+- We will make multiple video games with Unity
 - Course is separated into three stages
 - Stage 1
     - Learn the basics of Unity & game programming